raisely/json-conditions/README.md

 | none     | !x.includes(value)        | Value is not in the array                   |
 | some     | x.includes(value)         | Value is present at least once in the array |
 | all      | !x.find(i => i !== value) | Every entry in the array matches value      |

+# Crosses

+Sometimes it's not enough to know if a property is greater than a given value, but you want to know if this is the first time it has risen above that value.
+For example, if you were running conditions against updates to some data and you want the condition to pass the first time a counter passes 10, but not after that.
+You could pass in an object like `{ oldCount, newCount }` and use the crosses operator.

+When using the crosses operator, you must pass in a `previousValueFn` that will return a previous value that can be used to check if the value has crossed the intended value

 ## License